SwiftAppLab logo SwiftAppLab Start free trial

 Example: 20 Yelp leads/month × 25% typical junk rate × 12 months = 60 junk leads/year.

-At ~$95/response (this trade's typical estimate), that's ~$5,700/year spent on leads that were never going to book.
+At ~$95/lead in ad spend (this trade's typical estimate), that's ~$5,700/year already spent on leads that were never going to book — before anyone's time on top.

 See it work on your leads — 14 days free